Mongolian Gerbil Information

 Life expectancy : 3 - 5 years

-Tame and familiarize the Mongolian Gerbil
+Taming and familiarizing yourself with the Mongolian Gerbil

 Tip!
 Mongolian Gerbils love pumpkin seeds!